Why motorcycle tyres matter

 Best Sports Tyre

 I took the picture above while on a trackday at Spa.
 I vanned the bike there, did a couple of days on track and vanned it home again.
-I wanted a good trackday tyre but I wasn’t bothered about mileage.
-The previous time I went to Spa on the same bike, I fitted a set of Metezeler M7RRs which gave me good mileage, almost as much grip and they still had plenty left on them by the time I rode home.
+I wanted a good trackday tyre but I wasn’t bothered about mileage so a fitted Metzeler Racetec K3s, which would have pretty much worn flat if I had ridden the bike to Belgium.
+The previous time I went to Spa on the same bike, I rode there.
+I fitted a set of Metezeler M7RRs which didn’t quite have the same outright grip on track as the Racetec K3s but they gave me good mileage, worked well in the rain on the way there and they still had plenty of tread left on them by the time I rode home.

 The trouble is, there’s a bit of bravado when it comes to tyres.
-If you want to ‘look’ fast, then a track-focused but road legal Sports tyre that looks as if it’s straight out of the World Superbike paddock ticks that box.
+If you want to ‘look’ fast, then a track-focused but road legal Sports tyre, like a Pirelli Supercorsa, ticks that box.
+It looks as if it’s straight out of the World Superbike paddock.
+But is it the best tyre for the road?
+No.

-However, unless the only road riding you do is on the way to a trackday, then a Sports Touring tyre is definitely the better option for road riders.
+Unless the only road riding you do is on the way to a trackday, then a Sports or Sports Touring tyre is definitely the better option for road riders, even fast road riders on superbikes.

 Grippy, long-lasting fast road and track rubber